Work Study Program

 MLT (Medical Lab Technology) – The work study works as a lab assistant maintaining labware, stocking and replenishing materials and supplies.
 They file, copy, and collate as well as operate a dishwasher, autoclave, and water purifier.
 The student prepares for three to five labs each week by setting-up, taking down, and basic operations in MLT student lab.

 Maintenance – The work study assists the maintenance, grounds, and custodial departments with assigned duties.
 This position involves trash clean-up, mowing, weed-eating, grass edging, raking leaves, watering flowers, trimming trees, hauling debris, and at times digging holes or trenches.
 They wash vehicles, organize supplies, vacuum, wash windows, dust, as well as maintain handrails, steps, window ledges and walkways.

 Math/Science – The work study student helps the instructors set up and maintain labs for courses in Chemistry, Biology, Anatomy/Physiology, Microbiology and at times Physical Science.
 They order and perform scheduling of lab space.

-Math Tutor – The work study student provides math tutoring to NPCC students, offers assistance with developing study strategies to students, works with the tutee to develop a tutoring plan that fits the student's individual needs, assesses the tutee's progress throughout tutoring sessions, and participates in tutor training and development sessions.
+Math Tutor – The work study student provides math tutoring to NPC students, offers assistance with developing study strategies to students, works with the tutee to develop a tutoring plan that fits the student's individual needs, assesses the tutee's progress throughout tutoring sessions, and participates in tutor training and development sessions.

 Music – The work study keeps the roll for singers, makes flyers and programs for concerts as well as run copies of tests and handouts for classes.
 They copy schedules of singing engagements for groups, file music, prepare music folders and answer phone calls as needed.
 The student picks up orders from bookstore and checks mail.